The Hollow Crown (TV series): Production

 The second series of The Hollow Crown is based on Shakespeare's history plays about Henry VI (left) and Richard III (right).

 The BBC scheduled the screening of Shakespeare's history plays as part of the 2012 Cultural Olympiad, a celebration of British culture coinciding with the 2012 Summer Olympics.
 Sam Mendes signed up as executive producer to adapt all four plays in September 2010.
 He was joined as executive producer by Pippa Harris (both representing Neal Street Productions), Rupert Ryle-Hodges as producer, Gareth Neame (NBCUniversal), and Ben Stephenson (BBC).
 Parts of the series were filmed in Kent at Squerryes Court and Penshurst Place.

 The concluding series of plays were produced in 2015 by the same team that made the first series and were directed by Dominic Cooke.
 Richard III was played by Benedict Cumberbatch.
 Executive producer Pippa Harris stated, "The critical and audience reaction to The Hollow Crown series set the bar high for Shakespeare on screen, and Neal Street (Productions) is delighted to be making the concluding part of this great history cycle.
 By filming the Henry VI plays as well as Richard III, we will allow viewers to fully appreciate how such a monstrous tyrant could find his way to power, bringing even more weight and depth to this iconic character."
 The production returned to Kent for The Wars of the Roses, filming at Dover Castle, Leeds Castle and Penshurst Place.

 Adaptation

 The first series is largely faithful to the plays, although the text is abridged and lines are occasionally cut.
 The second series notably compresses the three-part Henry VI into two episodes.
 Significant scenes involving Talbot and Joan of Arc are cut and Jack Cade's Rebellion is not included.
 Many elements from the Suffolk part are incorporated into the character of Somerset.
 While the text does not directly specify which Duke of Exeter is depicted in Henry VI, Part 3, it is widely assumed to be Henry Holland, 3rd Duke of Exeter given the play's setting between 1445 and 1471.
-The portrayal by Anton Lesser implies that it is the same person as Lesser's Thomas Beaufort from Henry V and Henry VI, Part 1, who had died in 1426.